-We have an open-pit quartz mining operation in Billingsly, Alabama, and one in Londesboro, Alabama.
-Each has its own wash-plant facilities.
+We have an open-pit quartz mining operation in Lowndesboro, Alabama It has wash-plant facilities.
 We also have a concession to mine quartzite in Saint-Urbain, Québec (operated by a third party miner).
 These mines supply our North American operations with a substantial portion of their requirements for quartzite.